 Dairy products provide many important nutrients for people of all ages.
-Milk, hard cheese and yogurt are the number one source of calcium in the UK diet, which is crucial for maintaining healthy bones.
+Milk, hard cheese and yogurt are the number one source of calcium in the UK diet, important for maintaining healthy bones.
 You can learn more in the Calcium section.

 It isn’t just calcium that we get from dairy; foods from the dairy group contain other important nutrients too.
 Milk is high in protein, riboflavin (also known as vitamin B2), vitamin B12 and iodine, in addition to providing phosphorus and potassium.

-Some people worry about the fat content of dairy foods, yet, milk, cheese and yogurt come in many varieties and are available in both whole and reduced fat.
-At a glance the varieties of milk have:
+Some people worry about the fat content of dairy foods, yet, milk, cheese and yogurt come in many varieties and are available in both whole and reduced fat versions.
+At a glance, the varieties of milk have:

 - whole – 3.5% fat,

 - skimmed – 0.1% fat